Haritha924/Mywebsite/README.md

 2.Open the index.html file in your web browser.
 Usage:
-Feel free to explore the website and enroll in empowering courses!
-If you encounter any issues or have suggestions for improvement, please create an issue.
+Explore the website, discover empowering courses, and engage with our community.
+If you encounter issues or have suggestions for improvement, please create an issue.

 Contributing:
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: